Kitware/iMSTK/CONTRIBUTING.md

 #### Layout
 1. Do not use tabs.
 Set up your editor to insert spaces.
 Indentation size should be set to 4.

-2. Braces must be used to delimit the scope of an if, for, while, switch or other control structure.
+2. Braces must be used to delimit the scope of an if, for, while, switch or other control structure (even for single line bodies).
-3. Curly braces should go on a seperate line.
+3. Curly braces should go on a seperate line as shown below.
 ```sh
 for (unsigned int i=0; i < 3; i++)
    {